minvws/nl-covid19-data-dashboard/packages/cms/README.md

 ### Sync After Feature

-The `sync-after-feature` script is triggered automatically by a Github Action whenever a feature branch is merged to the develop branch.
+The `sync-after-feature` command is triggered automatically by a Github Action whenever a feature branch is merged to the develop branch.
 It contains the following logic: